MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-cordova-applications.md

 SDK releases can be found in the SDK's [NPM repository](https://www.npmjs.com/package/cordova-plugin-mfp).

 ## Generated MobileFirst Cordova SDK artifacts
-Two MobileFirst-related artifacts are available in the Cordova project after it has been integrated with the MobileFirst Cordova SDK: the Cordova `config.xml` and the MobileFirst `application-descriptor.json` file.

 ### config.xml
 Once the MobileFirst Cordova SDK is added to the project, the Cordova-generated `config.xml` file receives a set of new settings identified with the namespace `mfp:`.
 The added elements contain information related to MobileFirst features and the MobileFirst Server.
 Here is an example of MobileFirst settings added to the `config.xml` file: